formkiq/formkiq-client-sdk-python/docs/AntivirusApi.md

 Antivirus document scan

-Perform an Anti-Malware / Antivirus scan on a document; ONLY available with FormKiQ Pro and Enterprise
+Perform an Anti-Malware / Antivirus scan on a document; available as an Add-On Module

 ### Example